HerbCaudill/crdx/README.md

 CRDX doesn’t keep track of any other users’ names or public keys — you’ll need to ensure that Alice has some way of knowing what Bob’s public signature key is.

-> If you don't already have a public key infrastructure (PKI) solution, you might be interested in
+> If you don't already have a way to manage users' secret keys and verify their public keys, you
-> [@localfirst/auth](https://github.com/local-first-web/auth).
-This library uses CRDX internally to
+> might be interested in [@localfirst/auth](https://github.com/local-first-web/auth).
+This library
-> manage group membership and permissions, and keeps track of each member’s public keys on the
+> uses CRDX internally to manage group membership and permissions, and keeps track of each member’s
-> signature chain itself.
+> public keys on the signature chain itself.

 #### The resolver function